The Mont Blanc neutrinos from SN 1987A: Could they have been monochromatic (8 MeV) tachyons with $m^2=-0.38$ keV$^2$?: Neutrinos from SN 1987A

 \subsection{An $m^2<0$ neutrino and an $E_\nu=8$ MeV line}

-We here ignore the theoretical difficulties posed by $v>c$ and $m^2<0$ neutrinos, which have been dealt with elsewhere,~\citep{Ch1985, Ci1999,Ra2010, Je2016, Je2017, Eh2012,Eh2013,Eh2015,Eh2016}, and assume they obey the usual kinematic equations of special relativity for an $m^2<0$ particle.
+We here ignore the theoretical difficulties posed by $v>c$ and $m^2<0$ neutrinos, which have been dealt with elsewhere,~\citep{Ma2016,Ch1985, Ci1999,Ra2010, Je2016, Je2017, Eh2012,Eh2013,Eh2015,Eh2016}, and assume they obey the usual kinematic equations of special relativity for an $m^2<0$ particle.
 The $\nu$ and $\bar{\nu}$ flavor states created in a supernova core collapse each consist of a mixture of mass eigenstates that lose their coherence en route to Earth from a distant supernova.
-Essentially the wave packets of any pair of mass eigenstates no longer overlap and interfere after they have travelled a distance from SN 1987A greater than the coherence length.~\citep{Gi1998} Moreover, for $|m|>>1 eV$ the spread in arrival times of the SN1987A antineutrinos due to a spread in emission times will be dwarfed by a spread in travel times,~\citep{Eh2012} so one can identify the masses of $\emph {individual}$ $\bar{\nu}$ based on their arrival times $\Delta t_i$ and energy $E_i.$ The relation easily derived from relativistic kinematics in the limit $m<<E_i$ can be written as a linear one between $1/E_i^2$ and $\Delta t_i\equiv t_i-\tau,$ where $t_i$ and $\tau$ are the travel times for a neutrino and a photon, respectively.
-The relation is:
+Essentially the wave packets of any pair of mass eigenstates no longer overlap and interfere after they have travelled a distance from SN 1987A greater than the coherence length.~\citep{Gi1998} Moreover, for $|m|>>1 eV$ the spread in arrival times of the SN1987A antineutrinos due to a spread in emission times will be dwarfed by a spread in travel times,~\citep{Eh2012} so one can identify the mass $m$ of $\emph {individual}$ $\bar{\nu}$ based on their arrival times $\Delta t_i$ and energy $E_i.$ Let us define $t_i$ and $\tau$ as the travel times for a neutrino and a photon, respectively, and assume $c=1.$ In the limit $m<<E_i$ we therefore find for the neutrino speed $v_i=\tau/t_i=1-m^2/2E_i^2,$ from which we immediately obtain this linear relation between $1/E_i^2$ and $\Delta t_i\equiv t_i-\tau$